-Interest is the factor that drives resources, clients, CEO, managers, stakeholders, development team to complete a project successfully.
-Along with money, time and brand value too influence people’s behaviour.
+Interest is the factor that drives resources, clients, CEO, managers, stakeholders, and the development team to complete a project successfully.
+Along with money, time and brand value too influence people’s behavior.
 This is the reason why the comparison of SDLC vs STLC came into the role.
 Both these are connected to some extent and we can say one is the predecessor of the other.
 It is clear that if an application is developed to serve an objective then it should be tested thoroughly before it is deployed to the market.
-You must be wondering knowing that clients are investing a huge money after development and testing for a successful deployment.
+You must be wondering knowing that clients are investing huge amount of money after development and testing for a successful deployment.

 This was the story behind the existence of SDLC and STLC.
-Now you should learn how are they different from each other.
-Before we actually discuss the comparison, let us first understand what is SDLC and STLC.
-Once you will understand both of these concepts in depth then we will discuss how are they different and what are the activities needed for a successful ending?
+Now you should learn the difference between sdlc and stlc.
+Before we actually discuss the comparison, let us first understand what is the sdlc and stlc life cycle in software.
+Once you will understand both of these concepts in depth then we will discuss sdlc vs stlc in software testing and how are they different and what are the activities needed for a successful ending?

-There are no predefined rules because a series of steps that are working good for one model may behave badly in another model.
+There are no predefined rules because a series of steps that are working well for one model may behave badly in another model.
 Let us see a few examples of SDLC models ahead.

 It would not be wrong if we say that agile scrum model practices are just wonderful and working the best for the IT industry but you are always free to choose any of these models.
 If requirements are clear and not expected to change in the future then developers will prefer the waterfall model in that case, not the Agile ones.